z-bit/ars/README.md

 * $ cd ars
 * $ ng g c home // for navigtion
 * $ ng g m [justRedux]('./justRedux/README.md')
-* setup basic routingwith /home as initial pagewhich holds a link to justRedux
+* setup basic routing with /home as initial page which holds a link to justRedux